All Episodes

 I can't believe I actually got through.

-Um been trying to for over 13 years.
+Been trying to for over 13 years.

 Well, congratulations, sir.

-They were uh reporting that 85% of the French polled would vote Obama over McCain if they could.
+They were reporting that 85% of the French polled would vote Obama over McCain if they could.

 My question is, who actually came up with this poll?

-I know that the Obama people probably aren't doing this, but the drive-by's are the drive-by-s, don't forget the drive-bys are part of history.
+I know that the Obama people probably aren't doing this, but the drive-bys are.

 They want to make history.